edudojevic/ethereum-smart-contract/README.md

+# How to publish a smart contract on the ethereum blockchain
 This repo shows how we can push a simple smart contract onto the Ethereum blockchain.
 Here we use rinkeby which is a separate test blockchain.

 Before we can deploy a contract you need to make sure you have an address on the rinkeby blockchain.
 Then you can get yourself some free test ethers at: https://faucet.rinkeby.io: